-8 841 38 329 CORPORATE EMPLOYEES EMPLOYEES (2021:6622)257 29 488 EMPLOYEES WITH DISABILITIES RETAIL EMPLOYEES (2021: 219) 69,1% 96,6% FEMALE EMPLOYEES EMPLOYMENT EQUITY REPRESENTATION (2021: 96,1%) 32 842 TFG AFRICA EMPLOYEES B-BBEE LEVEL (2021:6)R135,1m TFG LONDON EMPLOYEES SPENT ON TRAINING AND DEVELOPMENT 3 572 ZERO TFG AUSTRALIA EMPLOYEES WORK DAYS LOST DUE TO INDUSTRIAL (2021: 3 424) ACTION (2021: ZERO)
+8 841 38 329 CORPORATE EMPLOYEES1 EMPLOYEES (2021:6622)257 29 488 EMPLOYEES WITH DISABILITIES RETAIL EMPLOYEES (2021: 219) 69,1% 96,6% FEMALE EMPLOYEES EMPLOYMENT EQUITY REPRESENTATION2 (2021: 96,1%) 32 842 TFG AFRICA EMPLOYEES B-BBEE LEVEL (2021:6)R135,1m TFG LONDON EMPLOYEES SPENT ON TRAINING AND DEVELOPMENT 3 572 ZERO TFG AUSTRALIA EMPLOYEES WORK DAYS LOST DUE TO INDUSTRIAL (2021: 3 424) ACTION (2021: ZERO)

-• Read more about our employee-related performance measures and targets in our Inspired Living Report, available online.
+Read more about our employee-related performance measures and targets in our Inspired Living Report, available online.

-- Employees other than those working in outlets. - Relates to South Africa only.
+- 1 Employees other than those working in outlets. - 2 Relates to South Africa only.

-About our report The world Our value creation Value creation through proven strategy Value creation through performance Governance appendices Other appendices Company information and we operate in positioning shareholders' calendar
+About our report Who we are The world Our value creation Value creation through proven strategy Value creation through performance Governance appendices Other appendices Company information and we operate in positioning shareholders' calendar